Phillip Jeffries: Twin Peaks: The Return

+By the time of Dale Cooper's entrapment in The Black Lodge, Jeffries had somehow lost his human form, and by September 2014 he appeared to have become a white glowing orb emitted from the end of a large kettle-shaped device.
+His chamber was located behind room #8 at a motel only accessible from the upper floor of a certain convenience store.

+Around this time, another individual began assuming Jeffries' identity, hiring Ray Monroe and Darya to kill the doppelgänger, who is known to his associates as "Mr. C".
+While in South Dakota, Mr. C attempted to contact Jeffries via radio, only to find this imposter on the other end.
+The imposter states they “missed [Mr. C] in New York”, and reveals they know the doppelganger had met with Major Garland Briggs.
+"Jeffries" is calling to tell Mr. C goodbye, as the doppelgänger would be "going back in" the next day and that they would “be with BOB again.”
+The imposter disconnects the call.

-After Dale Cooper's entrapment in The Black Lodge, Phillip Jeffries had an unspecified arrangement with Cooper's doppelgänger, who himself later claimed to have been working undercover with Jeffries for over twenty years.
-At one point, Jeffries requested information from Albert Rosenfield concerning a man in Colombia, claiming that it was pertinent to the safety of Cooper.
+Albert Rosenfield reveals to Gordon Cole that someone claiming to be Jeffries requested information from him concerning a man in Colombia, claiming that it was pertinent to the safety of Dale Cooper.
 A week later, the agent in Colombia was killed.

-Jeffries somehow lost his human form, and by September 2014 he appeared to have become a white glowing orb emitted from the end of a large kettle-shaped device.
-His chamber was located behind room #8 at a motel only accessible from the upper floor of a certain convenience store.

-In addition, another individual began assuming Jeffries' identity, hiring Ray Monroe and Darya to kill the doppelgänger, known to his associates as "Mr. C".
-While in South Dakota, Mr. C attempted to contact Jeffries via radio, only to find this stranger on the other end.
-The person who answered mentioned that he knew the doppelganger had met with Major Garland Briggs, and was calling to tell him goodbye.
-"Jeffries" told him that the doppelgänger would be "going back in" the next day and that he would be with BOB again, then disconnected.
+In one of his Monica Bellucci dreams, Gordon Cole relived the strange incident in 1989 where Jeffries had appeared in Philadelphia and cast doubt on Dale Cooper's identity, which Cole had since forgotten.
+Albert also admitted that he was starting to remember the day Cole referred to.

 After shooting Mr. C, Ray contacted "Phillip" on his phone and said that he believed Mr. C was dead, or else Ray would finish the job when Mr. C found him at "the farm."
 At gunpoint, Monroe later confessed to Mr. C that somebody named Phillip Jeffries had orchestrated the prison break and ordered him to place a ring on Mr. C's body after he died.
 Jeffries was in hiding somewhere called "the Dutchman's."

-In one of his Monica Bellucci dreams, Gordon Cole relived the strange incident in 1989 where Jeffries had appeared in Philadelphia and cast doubt on Dale Cooper's identity, which Cole had since forgotten.
-Albert also admitted that he was starting to remember the day Cole referred to.

-Mr. C drove to the convenience store and received an audience with the real Jeffries at the Dutchman's, determining that he had no involvement with Ray.
+Looking for Judy, Mr. C drove to the convenience store and received an audience with the real Jeffries.
+He learns Jeffries had no involvement with Ray.
 Mr. C then asked him about Judy, whom Jeffries had previously mentioned at the FBI office back in 1989, and whether Judy wanted something from Mr. C. Jeffries responded that he could ask Judy himself, and a series of numbers floated out of his orb, which Mr. C wrote down.